 With the tools already in your security portfolio, the skills of your development team, and a little ingenuity, is it possible to build your own file integrity monitoring (FIM) system from the ground up?
 If you already have some of the tools, it may save you money, right?
 Well, not exactly.

 For most organizations, the decision to build a file integrity monitoring franken-system is not the path of least resistance.
 A self-built system may offer some advantages over many open source file integrity monitoring solutions, but any custom software build is a massive undertaking.

-However, for the purpose of understanding exactly what goes into the world's most effective file integrity monitoring solutions, join us as we review the necessary components for a secure FIM solution.
+However, to understand exactly what goes into the world's most effective file integrity monitoring solutions, join us as we review the necessary components for a secure FIM solution.

 What are the Objectives of an FIM Franken-System?

-If you're approaching the process from many common software development lifecycle models (SDLC), the first step is to gather requirements and document business requirement, in order to establish success metrics or user stories for your project.
+If you're approaching the process from many common software development lifecycle models (SDLC), the first step is to gather requirements and document business requirements, to establish success metrics or user stories for your project.

 For an agent-based file integrity monitoring system that meets leading specifications and provides advanced security, you may define the objectives as the following:

 Depending on your network, your FIM system will likely need to monitor for changes in critical system files, servers, network devices, databases, active directory, point-of-sale systems (POS), and virtualized environments.
 In addition, there is the need to support nearly identical behavior of the FIM on multiple operating systems.

 While you may choose to define success as meeting PCI requirements for weekly scans and scans after any major changes, real-time notifications offer superior situational intelligence.

 To enable the smartest actions possible, your FIM system should provide documentation on all activities that take place within the network.
 Optimally, these logs should be an uneditable accountability trail that is human-readable and should provide built-in intelligence on the quality of changes and compliance status.